 All our handcrafted products will be sold locally and on our online shop and at events.
 100% of the profit from the sale of the goods goes back into our programmes.

 To support our community livelihood programme click here.

 Families often survive on one or two small meals a day consisting mainly of rice and gravy.
 The elderly, toddlers, children not in school, disabled, pregnant and nursing mothers are the most vulnerable in the community.
-Community volunteers and local Church (KCM) have requested that we extend their community feeding programme providing a daily hot nutritious meal.
+Community volunteers have requested that we extend their community feeding programme providing a daily hot nutritious meal.